 The Audit Committee received, reviewed, and adopted management's report assessing the Company's internal control over financial reporting.
-The Committee continued to be very active in monitoring management's efforts to document and assess the Company's internal controls.
+The Audit Committee continued to monitor management's efforts to document and assess the Company's internal controls.

 The Audit Committee discussed with the representatives of KPMG LLP, the independent auditors who are responsible for expressing opinions on the conformity of those audited consolidated financial statements with GAAP and the effectiveness of internal control over financial reporting in accordance with the standards of the PCAOB, their judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the Audit Committee by the applicable requirements of the PCAOB and the SEC.
-In addition, the Audit Committee has discussed with the independent accountants the auditors' independence from management and the Company including the matters in the written disclosures and the letter required by applicable requirements of PCAOB Rule 3526 regarding the independent accountants' communications with the Audit Committee concerning independence.
+In addition, the Audit Committee has received the written disclosures and the letter from KPMG LLP required by applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence and has discussed with the independent accountant the independence from management and the Company.

 The Audit Committee discussed with both the Company's internal auditor and independent auditors the overall scope, plans and results of their audit activities.
-The Audit Committee met regularly throughout 2022 with the independent auditors, and the leaders of the Company's Internal Audit staff, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.
-The Committee once again reviewed the experience, background and expertise of the KPMG LLP engagement team, the public accounting firm's system of quality control, the PCAOB report on the firm, the impact of changing auditors, the absence of any significant involvement of the firm in known litigation matters, along with other factors and considerations, and determined that the selection of KPMG LLP as the Company's independent auditor was in the best interests of the Company and the shareholders.
+The Audit Committee met regularly throughout 2023 with the independent auditors, and the leaders of the Company's Internal Audit staff, with and without management present, to discuss the results of their examinations, their evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.
+The Audit Committee once again reviewed the experience, background and expertise of the KPMG LLP engagement team, the public accounting firm's system of quality control, the PCAOB report on the firm, the impact of changing auditors, the absence of any significant involvement of the firm in known litigation matters, along with other factors and considerations, and determined that the selection of KPMG LLP as the Company's independent auditor was in the best interests of the Company and its shareholders.

-Based on the review and discussions referred to above, the Audit Committee approved and recommended to the Board of Directors (and the Board has approved) that the audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022, for filing with the SEC.
+Based on the review and discussions referred to above, the Audit Committee approved and recommended to the Board of Directors (and the Board has approved) that the audited consolidated financial statements be included in the Company's 2023 Annual Report for filing with the SEC.